sumitnagpure/ui-selenium-scraper/Readme.md

-# Web Scraping Application with Flask
+# Web Scraping Application with Selenium

 ## Description
 This application is a simple Flask-based web scraper that uses Selenium to extract data from websites based on user-specified identifiers.
 It provides two functionalities: